10 Longest-Reigning British Monarchs

 Spouse: Philip Mountbatten (later Prince Philip, Duke of Edinburgh)

-Children: Prince Charles (Prince of Wales), Princess Anne (Princess Royal), Prince Andrew (Duke of York) and Prince Edward (Earl of Wessex)
+Children: Prince Charles (later King Charles III), Princess Anne (Princess Royal), Prince Andrew (Duke of York) and Prince Edward (Earl of Wessex)

-She has been at this job ever since she was 25 years – longer than anyone in British history.
-Her reign has been nothing short of phenomenal.
+She was at this job since she was 25 years – longer than anyone in British history.
+Her reign was nothing short of phenomenal.

-In addition to holding the record of the longest-reigning British monarch, the Queen currently sits atop the list of the world’s oldest reigning monarch.
+In addition to holding the record of the longest-reigning British monarch, the Queen sat atop the list of the world’s oldest reigning monarch.
 Undoubtedly, it will take a very long time for another British monarch to surpass those stellar records of Queen Elizabeth II.

 To read more about the life, interesting facts and accomplishments of Queen Elizabeth II, please visit this link.